SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 1. Perform any pre-requisites to run Kubernetes in your target enviroment.
 This can be things like create GCP project, install miniKube, etc.

-   * The Solace VMR deployment's minimum requirements are 2 CPUs and 4 GB RAM available to the Kubernetes node.
+  Note: the minimum requirements for deploying the Solace VMR are 2 CPUs and 4 GB RAM available to the Kubernetes node.

 2. Go to the Solace Developer portal and request a Solace Community edition VMR.
 This process will return an email with a Download link.
 Do a right click "Copy Hyperlink" on the "Download the VMR Community Edition for Docker" hyperlink.
 This link is of the form "http<nolink>://em.solace.com ?" will be needed in the following section.